Orienting Words

 He’s a relative, but a distant relative

-— can be oriented towards “we know each other well”, like “he is a relative of mine”, but with a lesser force:
+— can be oriented towards “we know each other well”, like “he is a relative of mine”, but with less force: